urbit/docs/glossary/dill.md

 ### Further Reading

-- [The Dill tutorial](@/docs/tutorials/arvo/dill.md): An technical guide to the Dill vane.
+- [The Dill tutorial](@/docs/tutorials/arvo/dill.md): A technical guide to the Dill vane.